Charlotte van Pallandt

-Charlotte Dorothée van Pallandt (24 September 1898 - 30 July 1997) was a Dutch noblewman, painter and sculptor.
+Charlotte Dorothée van Pallandt (24 September 1898 - 30 July 1997) was a Dutch noblewoman, painter and sculptor.

 Biography

 She was born in Arnhem to a wealthy Pallandt family, belonging an old Dutch nobility, and grew up in Schaarsbergen with her three sisters and a brother.

 In 1910 her older sister died of peritonitis and her family moved to the Hague in 1913 and sent her to a boarding school in London, where she studied at the Ealing School of Art.
 When she returned to The Hague she continued her drawing lessons with the painter Albert Roelofs and became a member of the Pulchri Studio.

 On 18 September 1919 she married Joachim Adolph Zeyger, Count of Recteren-Limpurg (1893-1943) and settled with him in Bern, though they divorced in 1924.

 After her divorce she moved to Lausanne and traveled with a friend to Paris, where she became a pupil of André Lhote in 1926 and was heavily influenced by his Cubism.
 During a break from school, she worked with Toon Dupuis in his workshop in the Hague and began sculpting.
 In 1928 she traveled around Italy and met the sculptors Albert Termote, Charles Despiau and Charles Malfray.

 From 1929 she stopped painting and took up sculpting as her main form of expression, working mostly in Amsterdam except for a year at the Académie Ranson as a pupil of Malfray in Paris in 1935.
 She won second prize at the Paris Exposition of 1937 for a portrait of her nephew Serge.

 When World War II began she moved back north and settled in Amsterdam in 1941 where she met the sculptors Piet Esser, Paul Grégoire, Cor Hund and Fred Carasso.
 Like them, she was a member of Arti et Amicitiae, and the NKVB (Dutch circle of sculptors).
 Through Carasso she met Truus Trompert, a nude model that served to inspire a series of "Truus-beeldjes".
 In 1948 she had her first exhibition at the gallery of Santee Landweer in Amsterdam, and thus experienced her break-through at age 50.

 She was a founding member of "De Zeester", a circle of women artists that included Jeanne Bieruma Oosting, Maaike Braat, Jeanne van Hall, Fri Heil, Ro Mogendorff and Liesbeth Dobbelmann.